edwinkys/document-search/README.md

 ## Templates

 This directory contains email templates that are used during authentication workflows in Supabase.
-We use Jinja2 templating to generate the email templates.
+We use Jinja2 templating to generate these email templates from a base template.
 If we want to modify the email templates, we can do so by modifying the Jinja2 templates in the emails directory.

-We can run the following command to start working on the email templates:
+We can run the following commands to start working with the email templates:

 ```bash
 # Set up the email templates directory for local development.